There is more than one artist named Darius:

 N'guyen is also a member of the nu-disco duo Cherokee, alongside Dorian Miche.

-Darius Campbell (born 19 August 1980 in Glasgow, Scotland of Persian descendants) is a songwriter, platinum recording artist and acclaimed West End stage actor, well-known from the British TV hit show Pop Idol, from which American Idol was born.
+Darius Campbell-Danesh (born 19 August 1980 in Glasgow, Scotland of Persian descendants, died 11 August 2022) was a songwriter, platinum recording artist and acclaimed West End stage actor, well-known from the British TV hit show Pop Idol, from which American Idol was born.
 His first, self-penned single, "Colourblind", entered the UK singles chart at number one, and his debut album went platinum under the guidance of Grammy-winning U2 producer Steve Lillywhite.
 Darius has had five UK Top Ten singles and he is managed by Simon Fuller.
 In 2006 he ended a second successful West End run in the musical Chicago playing Billy Flynn, and 2007 will see him star as Sky Masterson in the musical Guys and Dolls.

 While studying English Literature at Edinburgh University, a chance audition and promise of a record deal led Darius to fame on the television show Popstars.
 After reaching the final stages, Darius went on to audition for the show that was in a sense its successor, Pop Idol.
 He got through to the final rounds of Pop Idol, ultimately placing third.
 However, he turned down Simon Cowell's million pound offer to sing cover songs, and instead sent a self-composed track to his favourite producer in the hope of creating something original.
 Grammy-winning U2 producer Steve Lillywhite signed him to a five-album deal.
 In the summer of 2002, "Colourblind" became Darius' first number one single and that Christmas, his self-penned album "Dive In" went platinum.